Columbia Encyclopedia

 (Encyclopedia)König Rother könˈĭk rōtˈər [key], earliest heroic minstrel epic from the precourtly period of Middle High German literature.
 Written in Bavaria in popular verse style by an unknown Rhenish poet...Taoism

 (Encyclopedia)temple, edifice or sometimes merely an enclosed area dedicated to the worship of a deity and the enshrinement of holy objects connected with such worship.
-The temple has been employed in most of the w...Bolgari
+The temple has been employed in most of the w...Bulgari

-(Encyclopedia)Bulgari: see Bulgars, Eastern.fabliau
+(Encyclopedia)Bulgari: see Bulgars, Eastern.Bolgari

 - Earth and the Environment +-